Blog Post

 Try and find activities that make your children happy, and even connect as a family and remember to make it fun!
 Active children is not only healthier children, but happier children.

-by Ellie Hodgson 14 Jan, 2021
+by Ellie Hodgson 14 January 2021

 From personal experience developing a love for exercise and physical activity in primary school, brought about many benefits throughout adolescence and in my day to day life now.
 I not only have a career in physical activity and sport, but I also have developed a wide social community, have a strong willing mindset and a relativity fit and active body.
 Yes sport, physical activity and exercise provides immense physical benefits such as; decreasing the risk of obesity, creating strong and flexible muscles, decreasing the risk of bone diseases, diabetes and cancer, and helps towards a healthy balanced lifestyle.
 However, when we promote exercise or try and motivate others to take part, we also need to embed the other benefits such as the psychological and sociological benefits.